veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL-MERGED.md

 1. Benchmark harness exists.
 2. At least small, medium, and large model benchmarks exist.
 3. Benchmarks can compare serial vs optimized paths.
+4. Benchmarks can compare debug-disabled vs debug-enabled execution.
-4. Phase-level timing is available.
+5. Phase-level timing is available.
+6. Detailed timing is available for preload, resolver, formula, actuals, join, and RecordBatch paths.
+7. PreloadedMetadata bulk vs fallback PyO3 preload timing is available.
+8. Calculation dependency-resolution timing is available.
+9. Actuals row-key and forecast membership timing is available.
+10. Resolver RecordBatch extraction timing is available.
+11. Column lookup / duplicate-check timing is available.
+12. Warning collection / warning clone timing is available.
+13. Debug/tracing overhead timing is available.
-5. Debug/hot-path logs do not allocate unless enabled.
+14. Debug/hot-path logs do not allocate unless enabled.
-6. Hardcoded block/node debug logs are removed or gated.
+15. Hardcoded block/node debug logs are removed or gated.
-7. Baseline numbers are documented before other optimization work begins.
+16. Baseline numbers are documented before other optimization work begins.
-8. Performance regression checks can be added to CI or run manually.
+17. Performance regression checks can be added to CI or run manually.
-9. Benchmark results can be used by later issues to prove improvement.
+18. Benchmark results can be used by later issues to prove improvement.
 ```

 ---